lotspaih/lotspaih/README.md

 # Mark Lotspaih

-A continuously learning IT project manager and systems administrator with a focus on agility, automation, and educational technology.
+A continuously learning IT project manager and systems administrator focused on project agility, process automation, technical documentation, and educational technology that supports studnets and teachers.

-- :page_with_curl: I enjoy the challenge of managing projects (*and products*), automating boring repetitive processes, and performing data transformations between systems
-- :books: I’m continuing to learn more about automating :robot: with Powershell, and coding with C#
-- :thought_balloon: I'd like to continue improving my technical writing :pencil: and SQL/Database Management skills

 #### Languages and Tools I Use Most Often: